-Positive impacts of decision Possible negative impacts of decision Age The proposal will assist the drive to put as many services as possible online allowing convenient, quick and easy access to these facilities 24/7.
+· The state of the s Positive impacts of decision Possible negative impacts of decision Age The proposal will assist the drive to put as many services as possible online allowing convenient, quick and easy access to these facilities 24/7.
 This aids social inclusion for residents, as they can now make a request for a service 24/7 and on The proposed policy will not result in the cessation of any of the services provided, but will instead limit the method of service request for residents with capacity, who are not vulnerable, and have the ability to self-serve.
-Nevertheless it is recognised that delivering more services online could possible disadvantage residents who do not have access to the web or feel less confident in using online t occasions from the comfort of their home. ervices.
-In order to mitigate this impact the following steps will be ken: popu from there online beco trans life. their their The b interr allevi toget being Indsworth has a relatively young ulation structure who should benefit the provision of services online and efore accessible 24/7.
-The proposed be-only policy will assist residents to ome more skilled and confident in sacting through the web in everyday This will encourage the user to build digital skills and confidence, making it e likely that they will be able to do it on own in future. broader benefits of accessing the net are well documented including ther communities.
-For the elderly, g able to use the internet could be a of staying connected with friends and ly. • Customer Services Centre staff will retain the authority to use their discretion with vulnerable residents who visit the Council for a service.
+Nevertheless it is recognised that delivering more services online could possible disadvantage residents who do not have access to the web or feel less confident in using online most occasions from the comfort of their own home.

+Wandsworth has a relatively young population structure who should benefit from the provision of services online and therefore accessible 24/7.
+The proposed online-only policy will assist residents to become more skilled and confident in transacting through the web in everyday life.
+This will encourage the user to build their digital skills and confidence, making it more likely that they will be able to do it on their own in future.

+The broader benefits of accessing the internet are well documented including alleviating social isolation and bringing together communities.
+For the elderly, being able to use the internet could be a way of staying connected with friends and family.

+services.
+In order to mitigate this impact the following steps will be taken:

+- Customer Services Centre staff will retain the authority to use their discretion with vulnerable residents who visit the Council for a service.
 Similarly, Contact Centre staff will use their discretion to complete the online form on behalf of the caller, taking details over the phone and completing the form whilst on the call.
-Therefore a telephony service will continue for those residents that fall within a vulnerable group and support to 'self serve' will be given to those who may require some additional assistance The number of 'self-service terminals' that are available in the Customer Services Centre has been expanded with proposals to increase this even further.
+Therefore a telephony service will continue for those residents that fall within a vulnerable group and support to 'self serve' will be given to those who may require some additional assistance - The number of 'self-service terminals' that are available in the Customer Services Centre has been expanded with proposals to increase this even further.
 These computers are supported by Customer Advisors who provide advice and support residents to access online services.
-This will encourage the user to build their digital skills and confidence, making it more likely that they will be able to do it on their own in future.
-The move to service transactions being online only will be judged on a service-by-service basis, so might be deemed inappropriate for services such as Blue Badge or Freedom Passes where the focus is on vulnerable client groups. • It is proposed that the Council approach some of the specialist voluntary organisations in the borough, such as Share Community, to establish whether a group of service users could be engaged to look at, and test, the usability of the some of the online service applications.
+This will encourage the user to build their digital skills and confidence, making it more likely that they will be able to do it on their own in future. - The move to service transactions being online only will be judged on a service-by-service basis, so might be deemed inappropriate for services such as Blue Badge or Freedom Passes where the focus is on vulnerable client groups. - It is proposed that the Council approach some of the specialist voluntary organisations in the borough, such as Share Community, to establish whether a group of service users could be engaged to look at, and test, the usability of the some of the online service applications.